The 15th World Audit annual report of

 the evidence, close to becoming so, finding themselves on the

-No matter what their constitutions say, in this context we remind readers that our definition of
+No matter what their constitutions say, in this context we remind

-justice in the courts, a big problem
+public corruption - a key to justice in the courts, a big problem

 By the time this ten year Chinese government is itself to be

 replaced in 2022, if the Chinese system is self-evidently over its

 problems, and is a manifest success; and/or ‘western democracy’ is

 not progressing, then the inference is obvious for such sideline

 nations, as to their way forward.

 Then another and equally vital matter arises.
 Can these two